+Slack describe themselves as “Team communication for the 21st century”.
 You would have definitely heard about Slack if not used it.
-It is one of the most popular online communication platforms that has made workplace communication a breeze.
-This messaging and collaborative application brings your professional communication in one place.
+It is one of the most popular online communication platforms designed to improve communication among teams in all ways.
+It’s a platform that brings together the key benefits of all the other tools, with a reactive speed of instant messaging and the ability to check in from anywhere.
+This messaging and collaborative software brings your professional communication in one place.

 The best thing about this office chat tool is how effortlessly it has replaced long and messy email threads with its instant messaging features.
 Quite evidently, the nature of the business is changing rapidly, thus more and more companies and teams are looking for a single tool with multiple functionalities than the other way round.

 If you are also one of them and looking for a different office chat software other than Slack, we have made a list of Slack alternatives that are much more versatile and easier to use than Slack.